 |High||€400 – €500|

-One of the most popular means of transport on the islands is small vehicles like ATVs and mopeds.
+One of the islands’ most popular means of transport is small vehicles like ATVs and mopeds.
 They’re so popular that they often fetch a higher rate than a small car rental, particularly ATVs.
-Not only are they fun, but super effective on small islands that often have rough dirt/gravel roads leading to the best beaches.
+They are fun and super effective on small islands with rough dirt/gravel roads leading to the best beaches.

 It can be a fun way to get around the islands, but we typically prefer the safety and comfort of a car unless the island is very small.